aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/get-of-section/_index.md

 {{< /nosnippet >}}

-### How to get a Header or Footer of a Section using Python, Java, C#, C++, JavaScript and other programming languages
+### How to get Header or Footer of Section online in Python, Java, C#, C++, JavaScript and other programming languages

 Using SDK is the quickest way to speed up the development.
 Please take a look at the provided code examples to quickly call this web service from your favourite programming language: